 - Do not override or modify font styles inline.

-- Use code font to mark up most things that have anything to do with code, such as class names, method names, HTTP status codes, console output, and placeholders.
+- Use code font to mark up code, such as class names, method names, HTTP status codes, console output, and placeholders.
 For more information, see Some specific items to put in code font.

 - Use sentence case in all headings, titles, and navigation.